-In my early twenties I was more focused on my freedom to say whatever I feel, and not really worried about my responsibility to put a guardrail in place to keep my words from hurting others.
+In my early twenties I was more focused on my freedom to say whatever I feel, and not really worried about my responsibility to keep my words from hurting others.
 My filter was weak.

 I had a wake-up call that caused me to question much of my cultural upbringing.
 I realized my circumstances, limitations and personal history did not have to control who I become.
 If I truly want to be successful at anything, it was going to take a lot of work, dedication and a change in the way that I look at myself, and present myself.
 I needed a new outlook on who I am and what I wanted to become.

 Now as I find myself a business owner, I really appreciate a person with great verbal and writing skills.
 There is something about a skilled individual who can use their word to say, “I care about what you think”, or “I would like to assist you the best that I can” and “I assume the best in you and appreciate you”.
 Most of the world says “whatchu want?”, or “make it quick, my time is valuable”, and “Have I got a great deal for you!”

 Professionalism is not just about looking sharp and acting sharp, but being sharp with direction and conviction.
 It doesn’t come from a script and you can’t simply take a class to become professional.

 Ultimately professionalism will only come when we make the decision to put others ahead of ourselves and take what we do seriously.
 That’s really it.
 When we begin to understand what others need to hear we begin to think outside of ourselves.
 When what we do matters because we have already determined that it is worthy of our efforts and worth doing well, we begin to act and communicate more professionally with purpose and conviction.